doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. **Cleaning saves**: any time you change your load order (removing or updating a plugin) go to the "Saves" tab in WM.
 Select your save and click the right pane (which lists the plugins associated with the save).
 Mash will prompt you to edit/update the masters list.
 Click yes.
 Then click save at the bottom of the right pane.
 1. **Updating masters lists**: go to the "Mods" tab for your list of plugins.
 If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
 Select the plugin and click the right pane (which lists the masters associated with the plugin).
 Mash will prompt you to edit/update the masters list.
 Click yes.
 Then click save at the bottom of the right pane.

+## Loose Files Backups
+Now that you're familiar with Wrye Mash's Installers Tab, it's time to test it out and install your first mod:

+Most of the game's files are packed in the game BSAs, but a few file types (fonts, splash screens, video) are installed loose.
+Since Wrye Mash doesn't use a virtual file system, installed mods that change these loose files will overwrite them, making uninstallation a pain.
+If you intend to tinker with your mod installations, it's recommended that you navigate to your game's */Data Files* and create a zip backup of the following folders:
+1. Fonts
+1. Splash
+1. the 3 videos from the /Videos folder:
+	- mw_intro.bik
+	- mw_logo.bik
+	- mw_menu.bik

+Drop this zip file in your mod directory (C:\...Morrowind\Mods) and install with your mod manager (in the Installers Tab) at the top of your installation order.
+This backup means you will automatically revert to vanilla loose files in the event you uninstall, for example, the **Better Fonts** mods at the end of this **CORE** section, or the **Intro Video** replacers in the **EXPANDED VANILLA** section.

+Note: If you're using Mod Organizer 2, this step is unnecessary (since MO2 doesn't alter files in the game folder).

 ## Morrowind Code Patch
 The Morrowind Code Patch (MCP) is an engine-level fix for the Morrowind.exe.
 It is an essential utility.
 The MCP must be installed manually.
 Do not place this in your Wrye Mash "Mods" directory.
 1. Download the Morrowind Code Patch main file from [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510?tab=files)